Fall 2023

 EPIDEMIOLOGY

-Introduces epidemiology and its application in public health.
+Course Description: Introduces epidemiology and its application in public health.
 Addresses basic epidemiologic terminology and definitions.
-Presents public health problems in terms of magnitude, person, time, placeand disease frequency. association, sources of bias and how to address them, and concepts in causal inference.
+Presents public health problems in terms of magnitude, person, time, place, and disease frequency.
 Examines correlation measures between risk factors and disease outcomes; strengths and weaknesses of standard epidemiologic study designs; and ethical and legal issues related to epidemiologic data.
 Students calculate basic epidemiology measures, draw inferences from epidemiologic reports, and use information technology to access, evaluate, and interpret public health data.

-This course offers a deeper, expanded view of concepts and methods for observational epidemiological studies.
-Experiential learning activities and data collection give students opportunities to apply concepts learned in EPI 304.
-Topics include environmental, molecular, and genetic epidemiology, descriptive methods, analytic designs (ecologic, cross-sectional, cohort, and case-control studies), confounding, and effect modification.
+Course Description: This course offers a deeper, expanded view of concepts and methods for observational epidemiological studies.
+Experiential learning activities and data collection give students opportunities to apply concepts learned in EPI 104.
+Topics include environmental, molecular, and genetic epidemiology, descriptive methods, analytic study designs (ecologic, cross-sectional, cohort, and case-control studies), confounding, and effect modification.
 Includes the use of multivariable models to adjust for confounding effects.
 Deeper concepts in causal inference are examined through the use of directed acyclic graphs.

 Chronic Disease Epidemiology